-Brown, 67, coached 10 seasons at UNC from 1988 to 1997.
+Brown, 67, returns to UNC after 21 years.
+He coached 10 seasons at UNC from 1988 to 1997.
 During that span, he amassed a 69-46-1 record.
-From 1992 until 1997, Brown helped lead the Tar Heels to five consecutive bowl games.
+And from 1992, until his final year there in 1997, Brown helped lead the Tar Heels to five consecutive bowl games.
 In his final year, the Tar Heels climbed to as high as No. 4 in the AP Top 25 poll, and finished No. 6 overall.

 “Mack Brown has a proven record of building great teams, and he doesn’t just develop football players – he also develops people of strong character,” UNC athletic director Bubba Cunningham said in a press release.
 “He knows how to win championships, and he expects his student-athletes to win in the classroom and community, as well.
 We are excited about his plans for our football program, and I am thrilled to welcome Coach Brown and wife Sally back to Chapel Hill.”

 Brown, who will be 68 when the 2019 season begins, is revered among UNC fans, and is often credited with helping to change the perception of its football program — that held that football did not matter to the school.
 In his first two seasons at UNC, his team finished 1-10.
 In his final season, his team finished 10-1.

 He left UNC after the 1997 regular season for Texas, where he won a national championship in 2005 and finished undefeated.
 He also made it to the BCS National Championship in 2009 before losing to Alabama.

 Brown resigned after the 2013 season, which was also the last time he has been a head coach of a college football team.
 Brown was most recently a college football commentator for ESPN.

 “I’m surprised he’s doing it,” former Texas AD DeLoss Dodds, who hired Brown in 1997, said.
 “He won a national championship here, and it’s hard to get better than that.”